hs-duesseldorf/grundlagen-der-informatik-4/README.md

 1. Create, compile and run a simple "Hello World" java application.
 2. Use the Eclipse "Hello World tutorial" to get used to Eclipse *Java* Projects.
-3. Create, compile and run a java application with a simple JavaFX graphical user interface with Eclipse via a *Maven* Project
+3. Create and run a simple Java App, utilizing functions (methods) and recursion.

 ### Tasks